QuickBooks vs Sage 2026: Which Accounting Software is Best for Your Business?

 Can my accountant work with both platforms?

-Yes, most UK accountants support both QuickBooks and Sage.
+Yes, most accountants support both QuickBooks and Sage.
 Some may have preferences, so it’s worth asking your accountant before choosing.

-Which is better for sole traders?
+Which is better for construction businesses?

 Do both handle Making Tax Digital for Income Tax?